 Save the Earth

-One thing we can assure you of, is that you don't need to sacrifice quality to be more Earth friendly.
-In our tests of disposables, the green diapers were the top 5 performers, handily outperforming traditional brands like Pampers and Huggies on basic performance metrics like absorbency, leakage, and comfort.
+One thing we can assure you of is that you don't need to sacrifice quality to be more Earth friendly.
+In our tests of disposables, the green diapers were the top performers, handily outperforming traditional brands like Pampers and Huggies on basic performance metrics like absorbency, leakage, and comfort.

 Keeping Baby Healthy

 Whether your child has chemical sensitivities, true allergies that require diapers free of perfume or latex, or you are just a parent that is concerned about minimizing your baby's exposure to synthetic chemicals, health-conscious qualities in disposables are now more commonplace.
-They can even be found in well-performing, more affordable options like Target's Up & Up, as well as high-end brands like BAMBO Nature (our Editors' Choice winner).
+They can be found in well-performing, more affordable options like Seventh Generation, as well as high-end brands like Nature Babycare, and BAMBO Nature.
 One word of caution would be the industry's use of the word "Hypoallergenic", which is a non-regulated word that actually means very little and is not an indicator of a product designed with baby's health in mind.
-We at BabyGearLab believe that in this arena, less is more.
+We at BabyGearLab believe that in this area, less is more.

 Our recommendations are: